Riparo/nougat/docs/README.md

 ## app.config

-the `Config` object is used to store the variable for you project. and misuzu only support and suggest to use `TOML` file to store you configurations.
+the `Config` object is used to store the variable for you project. and nougat only support and suggest to use `TOML` file to store you configurations.

 toml (Tom's Obvious, Minimal Language) is very simple, slight, but powerful.